Karjala Tournament

-The Karjala Tournament (Karjala-turnaus), also known as Karjala Cup, is an annual ice hockey event held in Finland.
+The Karjala Tournament (Karjala-turnaus), officially Suomen EHT-turnaus, is an annual ice hockey event held in Finland.
 The name comes from the sponsoring beer brand Karjala.

 History

 The tournament started in 1992 as the Sauna Cup.
-In 1995, the tournament was played as Christmas Cup at the same time as the Izvestija Trophy tournament, just before the Christmas holiday, causing Russia to send a reserve team to the Christmas Cup.
+In December 1995, the tournament was played as Christmas Cup at the same time as the Izvestija Trophy tournament, just before the Christmas holiday, causing Russia to send a reserve team to the Christmas Cup.

 In 1996, the tournament was moved to early November under the sponsorship of Karjala under the name Karjala Tournament.
 It became part of the annual Euro Hockey Tour (EHT), in which the national teams of Czech Republic, Finland, Russia and Sweden compete in a series of tournaments.
 The event has continued to be held every November, with the exception of 2001 when the tournament was pushed back to April 2002.

+In 2025, Negotiations with Hartwall are ongoing, so the tournament will not be the sponsorship of Karjala, and will officially be known as Suomen EHT-turnaus, translating to Finland's EHT-tournament.

 Results

 Final standings in each event are determined in a round-robin tournament.
 If teams are tied in points, the standing is determined by the result of the game between the tied teams.